 I urge everyone to go see Bombshell or take the time to learn more about Hedy Lamarr.

-Bombshell: The Hedy Lamarr Story is out in the UK on Friday 9th March.
+Bombshell: The Hedy Lamarr Story is available to watch on Amazon Prime Video.

 Follow my Instagram: http://ow.ly/yauZ30mYpy4